Recall (memory): Cued recall

 Another study done using cued recall found that learning occurs during test trials.
 Mark Carrier and Pashler (1992) found that the group with a study-only phase makes 10% more errors than the group with a test-study phase.
-In the study-only phase, participants were given Ai-Bi, where Ai was an English word and Bi was a Siberian Eskimo Yupik word.
+In the study-only phase, participants were given Ai-Bi, where Ai was an English word and Bi was a Siberian Yupik word.
 In the test study phase, participants first attempted to recall Bi given Ai as a cue then they were shown Ai-Bi pair together.
 This result suggests that after participants learn something, testing their memory with mental operations helps later recall.
 The act of recalling instead of restudying creates new and longer lasting connection between Ai and Bi.
 This phenomenon is commonly referred to as the testing effect.

 Another study showed that when lists are tested immediately after study, the last couple of pairs are remembered best.
 After a five-second delay, the recall of recently studied words diminishes.
 However, word pairs at the beginning of a list still show better recall.
 Moreover, in a longer list, the absolute number of word pairs recalled is greater but in a shorter list of word pairs, the percentage of word pairs recalled is greater.